HaoZeke/gasSweetening-Report/report/md/06_LayoutIPC-chap.md

 be vented, incinerated, or directed to a sulfur recovery system.
 8. Hot regenerated lean amine is cooled in a solvent aerial cooler and circulated to the contactor tower, completing the cycle.
-9. A variety of heat sources can be used for the still reboiler—direct fired, waste heat, hot oil, and
+9. A variety of heat sources can be used for the still reboiler—direct fired, waste heat, hot oil, and steam systems.

 # Instrumentation and Process Control